00:00

 Question 131·Medium·Cross-Text Connections

-Based on the passages, how would Dr. Perera (Text 2) most likely respond to Dr. Hakeem’s conclusion in Text 1?
+Based on the passages, how would Dr. Grant most likely reply to the editorial's concerns?